 “Getting in early with the customer means being proactive, not reactive; generous, not selfish; relational, not transactional.
 It also propels your career and usefulness.”

-I’m told that by 4.30am you will find owners of business on the road with traffic nowhere in their thoughts.
+I’m told that by 4.30am you will find owners of business on the road with traffic nowhere in their sights nor thoughts.
 By 5.30 am, MDs have driven to work, traffic free.
 The two get in early.
-From 6.30am FM stations are filled with calls from the rest, complaining bumper to bumper about the traffic.
+From 6.30am FM stations are filled with calls from the rest, complaining about the bumper to bumper traffic.
 In selling, getting in early with the buyer avoids you ‘traffic’ too.
 Here’s what it means and how to achieve it.

-1: Business-to-Business sellers.
-Your sales cycle is long.
+For B2B sellers, your sales cycle is long.
 It can take anything from 3 months to 3 years.
 Even more.
 Getting in early for you means being involved in the decision making or design stage.
 For instance, if I’m selling lifts, I want to be present when the architect is designing the building and take note of what he wants to achieve (his vision) with the building.
 I want to help him with research findings, data or designs that will assist him attain what he wants.
-This creates trust with the buyer (“we’re in this together”) and also, most certainly locks out the competition.
+This creates trust with the buyer (“we’re in this together”) and also, highly likely locks out the competition.
 Even if the job will go to tender, it will most certainly be as per your specs and you will have an (unfair?) advantage when submitting your proposal or pitching.

 Getting in early with the customer means being proactive, not reactive; generous, not selfish; relational, not transactional.
 It also propels your career and usefulness.